DLR-AMR/t8code_JOSS/paper.md

 # Acknowledgement

-Development and maintenance of `t8code` is mainly funded by the Institute of Technology of the German Aerospace Center.
+Development and maintenance of `t8code` is mainly funded by the Institute of Software Technology of the German Aerospace Center.

 The authors state that there are no conflicts of interest.